dmillett/clash/README.md

 ### performance
 I've personally used this to process large log files with over 400,000 complex data structures where it takes ~30 seconds to load into memory, but less than a second for most complex queries thereafter.
+Clojure *defrecord* objects offer a 12-15% performance improvement when parsing a file, but are slightly less flexible to use.

 A simple performance test comparing '(re-split (re-find))' vs '(jproc-write "grep | cut")' and a 145 MB file resulted in completed in less than half the time with (jproc-write).